The 5 Main Muscles of Movement.

 The rectus abdominis consist of several “panels” of muscle between strips of connective tissue known as tendinous intersections.

 These sections are what give the rectus abdominis the “6-pack” look, but the number of panels can vary between individuals e.g. 4, 8, and 10 packs can occur.

-Each rectus abdominis muscle is contained within its corresponding rectus sheath formed by the aponeuroses (thin sheets of strong connective tissue) of the 3 lateral abdominal muscles (the external abdominal oblique, internal abdominal oblique and transversus abdominis) of each side that then meet midline to form the linea alba at the front of the abdomen.
+Each rectus abdominis lies within its rectus sheath, a 'tunnel' made from the aponeuroses of the lateral abdominal muscles (the external abdominal oblique, internal abdominal oblique and transversus abdominis) before they merge with the linea alba at the front of the abdomen.

 It arises by two tendinous heads: Medial head arises from the anterior surface of the pubic symphysis and the lateral head arises from the lateral part of the pubic crest and the pubic tubercle....
 The origin was seen to be tendinous and narrow and remained tendinous up to 3 cm from its origin.
 Pyramidalis muscle when present was seen overlapping this part of rectus abdominis.

 The muscle is inserted on the anterior thoracic wall by four fleshy slips that are attached in a horizontal manner to the lower part of the anterior thoracic wall - along a horizontal line passing laterally from the xiphoid process and cutting in that order, the 7th, 6th and 5th costal cartilages.

 The paired recti muscles are separated in the median plane by the linea alba.

 The muscle is three times as wide superiorly as inferiorly.
 It is broad and thin superiorly and narrow and thick inferiorly.